Foster ...

 William Foster.

-During World War I, and he served as a Driver with the 282nd Mechanical Transport Company attached to 192nd Siege Battery Army Service Corps.
+During World War I, he served as a Driver with the 282nd Mechanical Transport Company attached to 192nd Siege Battery Army Service Corps.

 He was killed in action [17th November 1916] (aged 39).